Photo by Irina Bg / Shutterstock

 Any reputable medical provider will advise you to choose carefully and do your homework.
 This couldn’t have more veracity than when it comes to something as delicate and personal as our appearance.
 Cosmetic science is as much an art as it is a science.
 Like an intricate sculpture, it takes a skillful eye, nimble hand and acute mind.

 Dr. Susan Wilder is an award-winning physician blending the best of allopathic and Integrative/functional medicine.
-Here perspective from both sides of the medical practice is that how you live will have a significant impact on beauty, starting with a positive, sunny outlook that glows from the inside out.
+Here perspective from both sides of the medical practice is that how you live will have a significant impact, and her beauty secret is starting with a positive, sunny outlook that glows from the inside out.
 Next, proper hydration, eating a primarily plant-based diet, getting regular exercise, having a daily meditation practice and refraining from the vices of processed foods, sedentary lifestyle, environmental toxins, smoking and alcohol will all show up on your face.
 “All the best cosmetic and supplement interventions cannot substitute for unhealthy habits.

 Dr. Susan Wilder